ruduba/ruduba/README.md

 <div align="center">

-### sol-cron: where the sun is everyday at 2.00pm IST
+### sol-cron: where the sun is everytime this script runs
  _(as seen from my balcony)_

 <p align="center">